The. Dreaded. Cover. Letter.

 What is the purpose of the position?
 What are the main responsibilities of the role and key experiences they’re looking for?
 Be sure to note words that appear multiple times.

 2. Summarize the responsibilities

-Pretend you’re chatting with a good friend and telling them about the job you just saw on Idealist.org.
-Write down three bullet points or sentences that would sum up the job responsibilities for your friend.
+Pretend you’re chatting with a good friend and telling them about the job you just saw on Idealist.
+Write down three bullet points or sentences that would sum up the job responsibilities if you were describing them to your friend.
 Try to communicate the job description as plainly as you can.